70 Most Fun Songs to Play on Guitar (2023 with Videos)

 Tabs View Oh Pretty Woman Tabs Here

 Pretty Woman ranks pretty high in my list of fun guitar songs to play!
 It’s not hard to guess why – this bright and love-drenched rock n’ roll song by Roy Orbison has a great dance beat coupled with a solid arrangement, to fantastic results.
 Did you know there were four guitarists present during the recording of this song?
-But don’t worry, you can play all those parts by yourself too!
+But don’t worry; you can play all those parts by yourself too!

 Although the song’s rhythm structure is not difficult, it does have a fair few types of chords used at various stages of the song.
-That’s why I’d say this song would be easier for guitarists as an intermediate stage to learn.
+That’s why I’d say this song would be easier for guitarists at an intermediate stage to learn.
 Having said that, none of the chords in the song need you to do any finger gymnastics.
 So with some time, patience and practice, even beginner guitarists can grasp this track.

 33. Get Back by The Beatles